OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 description: "Use Outlook event-based activation to set the signature."
 ---

-# Use Outlook event-based activation to set the signature (preview)
+# Use Outlook event-based activation to set the signature

 **Applies to:** Outlook on Windows | Outlook on the web